How to Make Music Without Instruments (7 moves)

-You can make music without instruments.
-It’s creative play and an epic way to boost your musical chops and artistic expression.
-And all you technically need is a laptop (or even just your phone).
+Psst, you can make music without instruments.
+It’s creative play and an epic way to understand what music means, boost your musical chops and explore your artistic expression.

-So these are my favorite ways to make music without the traditional stuff.
+So this post shares some of my favorite ways to make music without instruments.

 Hey, just a quick heads up that some links in this post may be affiliate links.
 This is at no extra cost to you, but helps me keep the lights on.
 Thanks for your support!

-An instrument is any resource or tool used or manipulated to make music with.
+An instrument is any resource or tool that’s used or manipulated to make sounds with.

-Everything from your voice to a train screeching by could be made into a song.
+Everything from your voice to a train screeching by could be turned into a sound for a song.
 Put another way, anything can be an instrument.
+It’s about intention.

-Cars, city noises, coffee makers and layered vocal harmonies are all examples of instruments.
+In my view, cars, city noises, coffee makers and layered vocal harmonies are all examples of potential instruments.

 How you use them is up to you.